 Do you know that Julia is an alternative programming language of Python and R?
-It is a very sophisticated programming language baring high and dynamic performance.
-Though we use this MIT originated language for executing general tasks like writing an application, it can indulge itself into high-performance numerical analysis and computational science.
+It is a very sophisticated programming language bearing high and dynamic performance.
+Though we use this MIT-originated language for executing general tasks like writing an application, it can indulge itself in high-performance numerical analysis and computational science.

 Its design includes parametric polymorphism in a dynamic programming language along with multiple dispatches.
 So are you eager to know more about this new programming language?
 Let us explore the details of Julia.